-Optimizing Sub-billion Parameter Language Models for On-Device Applications
+Optimizing Sub-billion Parameter LLMs for On-Device Applications

 Introduction to MobileLLM

 The advent of LLMs has significantly accelerated the pace of innovation in NLP.
 However, the deployment of these models, especially in on-device applications, has been challenging due to their colossal size.
-The paper entitled "MobileLLM: Optimizing Sub-billion Parameter Language Models for On-Device Use Cases" introduces an insightful approach towards designing efficient LLMs tailored for mobile environments.
+The paper entitled "MobileLLM: Optimizing Sub-billion Parameter LLMs for On-Device Use Cases" introduces an insightful approach towards designing efficient LLMs tailored for mobile environments.
 The authors challenge the conventional emphasis on data and parameter quantity as primary factors in model quality, spotlighting instead the crucial role of architectural considerations in sub-billion parameter models.

 Key Findings